 To make the most of your time in sprawling destinations that lack good public transportation — like Normandy's D-Day beaches, the châteaux of the Loire River Valley, or Italy's Amalfi Coast — a guided minivan tour can be a smart choice.
 Or hire a car and driver, and enjoy the luxury: You're picked up at your hotel and dropped off at your destination — free to explore until you're ready to move on (about $300 to $400 for 6 to 8 hours — more economical if split among several travelers).

 Coming from a picnicking, backpacker travel heritage, it took me decades to recognize the value of a fine meal.
 Now I enthusiastically embrace a drawn-out meal as a wonderful investment in time and money.
 When you treat yourself to the best meal in town, think about it this way: You're not paying $50 for just food — you're paying for a three-hour sensual experience that happens to include your evening's nourishment.
 It's like taking your palate to a spa in a faraway place.

-Lately I’ve also been enjoying food tours, which are becoming trendy throughout Europe.
+Lately I've also been enjoying food tours, which are becoming trendy throughout Europe.
 Costing about $65 to $135, these mobile feasts come with several stops in atmospheric restaurants or markets, where you sample local flavors, all explained by a guide.
-The style varies (stand-up sampling or sit-down dining), but all will fill you up and can be considered a meal and a tour wrapped up in one.
+The style varies (stand-up sampling or sit-down dining), but you can expect to get a full meal over the course of the tour, in addition to city lore and culinary insights.

 Anything that puts me in touch with the pulse of a place finds room on my splurge list.
 In Paris — the City of Light — a $65 hour-long taxi ride at night gets me a blitz tour of the city's best views.
 The French have raised floodlighting to an art form, and Paris makes one beautiful canvas.
 C'est magnifique!